MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 This view shows the time spent processing `#include` files.

 :::image type="complex" source="./media/included-files-before-fix.png" alt-text="Screenshot of the included files view":::
-In the file path column, several files with a fire icon are highlighted because they take over 10% of the build time to parse. winrtHeaders.h is the biggest one at 8.581 seconds or 52.3% of the 16.404 second build time.
+In the file path column, several files with a fire icon are highlighted because they take over 10% of the build time to parse. winrtHeaders.h is the biggest one at 8.581 seconds or 52.3% of the 16.404-second build time.
 :::image-end:::

 In the **File Path** column, some files have a fire icon next to them to indicate that they take up 10% or more of the build time.
 The **Time [sec, %]** column shows how long it took to compile each function in [wall clock responsibility time (WCTR)](https://devblogs.microsoft.com/cppblog/faster-cpp-builds-simplified-a-new-metric-for-time/#:~:text=Today%2C%20we%E2%80%99d%20like%20to%20teach%20you%20about%20a,your%20build%2C%20even%20in%20the%20presence%20of%20parallelism).
 This metric distributes the wall clock time it takes to parse files based on their use of parallel threads.
-For example, if two files are being parsed simultaneously by two different threads within a one-second period, each file's WCTR would be recorded as 0.5 seconds.
+For example, if two different threads are parsing two different files simultaneously within a one-second period, each file's WCTR is recorded as 0.5 seconds.
 This reflects each file's proportional share of the total compilation time, taking into account the resources each consumed during parallel execution.
 Thus, WCTR provides a better measure of the impact each file has on the overall build time in environments where multiple compilation activities occur simultaneously.

 The **Parse Count** column shows how many time the header file was parsed.